BritishGeologicalSurvey/pyvolcans/README.md

   -v, --verbose         Print debug-level logging output, ID profile for the
                         selected target volcano, and include single-criterion
-                        analogy values, besides the total analogy values, in the PyVOLCANS results
+                        analogy values, besides the total analogy values, in the PyVOLCANS results.
-  -pa, --plot_apriori   Generate bar plots displaying the values of single-
+  -pa, --plot_apriori   Generate bar plots displaying: (1) values of single-
-                        criterion and total analogy between the target volcano and any 'a priori' analogues chosen by the user.
+                        criterion and total analogy between the target volcano and any 'a priori' analogues chosen by the user; and (2) percentages of 'better analogues' (for the target volcano) than each of the 'a priori' analogues, considering all volcanoes in the GVP database.
   -S, --save_figures    Save all generated figures
   -V, --version         Print PyVOLCANS package version and exit
 ```